mlatcl/mlatcl.github.io/_publications/2022-12-16-large-language-model-opportunity.md

 ---
 layout: misc
-title: The UK Large Language Models Opportunity
+title: "The UK Large Language Models Opportunity (AI Council Memo)"
 abstract: |
   HMG should take action to build national and sovereign capability in Large Language Models, a type of Artificial Intelligence trained to